smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

 ### Build Off-chain Secrets

-Before you make a request prepare the secrets file and host it off-chain:
+Before you make a request, prepare the secrets file and host it off-chain:

 1. Encrypt the secrets with the public key of the DON and store them in the `offchain-secrets.json` file.
 The `--network` flag is required because each network has a unique DON with a different public key.